Untitled design 24

 Learners study a broad curriculum based on the National Curriculum, enriched with Woodside’s bespoke curriculum to provide context and develop both personal and life skills and understanding.
 There is particular emphasis on communication, reading, RSHE, and personal development.
 A full range of subjects is taught, with specialisms being introduced in KS4 which are matched to reflect cohort interests and strengths.

-In Early Years-KS1 we follow the Early Years curriculum that focuses on the 7 areas of learning
+In Early Years-KS1 we follow the Early Years curriculum that focuses on the 7 areas of learning.
+Communication Language and Literacy ( CLL), Mathematics, Physical Development (PD), Interactions, Personal, Social and Emotional Development (PSED), Expressive Arts and Design (EAD), Understanding the World (UTW)

-From KS2-3, our core areas across the school are; English (Communication, Language and Literacy), Maths (Numeracy), Relationships, Sex and Health Education (RHSE), Personal Development and Wellbeing, Science, RE
+Explorer line subjects: English (Communication, Language and Literacy), Maths (Numeracy), Relationships, Social and Health (including sex-) Education (RSHE), Personal Development and Wellbeing, Science, RE

 These are enriched by the following learning areas as appropriate across the school; Creative and Performing Arts, Geography, History, PE, Computing Food Tech, Futures and the World of Work.

-In P16 young people continue to study English, Maths and Science alongside a vocational qualification focused on developing greater confidence and independence in readiness for life after school.
+In P16, young people continue to study English, Maths and Science alongside their vocational qualification and focus on developing greater confidence and independence in readiness for life after school.

 Special arts weeks and themed days further enrich and broaden our offer, providing opportunities to try something new and develop new skills and interests.
 Practical, artistic, technical, physical, creative and therapeutic opportunities and support all contribute to the whole.
 Themes have been chosen to be accessible, relevant to all and rich in cultural opportunities flavoured with a range of other languages.
 Each of the half termly themes run throughout the school, providing commonality across all phases.
 The progression of skills within each theme is designed to be spiral, with children given opportunity to revisit and build upon prior learning.
 This also enables children who are working at a different level to their peers to easily access work at the level correct for them- dipping into the work being undertaken in a neighbouring phase as appropriate, but still sharing the same overarching theme.